RayHightower/RayHightower.com/_posts/2016-03-30-how-to-build-a-successful-iot-company.markdown

 >Find a need and fulfill it.
 Successful businesses are founded on the needs of people.<br/>&nbsp;<br/>~A. G. Gaston

 The Internet of Things is surrounded by hype.
-But a few companies are navigating around the hype into a river of profit.
+But a few companies are navigating beyond the hype into a river of profit.
 [IoT Chicago](http://www.meetup.com/Internet-of-Things-IoT-Chicago/) recently invited [John Hennessy](https://www.linkedin.com/in/selltheprize), founder of [Sell the Prize](http://www.selltheprize.com/), to share the IoT success story of [Locus Traxx](http://www.locustraxx.com/).

 <!--more-->